Search the Handbook

 Fort Hays State University is the home of the internationally recognized Sternberg Museum of Natural History.
 This museum is visited annually by about 150,000 people who receive guided tours of the outstanding permanent exhibits and collections.
 Sensational temporary exhibitions leased from other institutions ensure that visitors see something new whenever they visit the museum.
 Educational programs are provided for school classes, museum association members and other interested citizens.

 The collections of the Sternberg Museum of Natural History contain more than 3,750,000 scientific specimens, including some of the most amazing fossils ever found (for example, the famous fish–within–a–fish plus several impressive mosasaurs and plesiosaurs).
 Other scientific holdings include the Elam Bartholomew collection of fungi, the largest collection of fossil grasses at any museum in the world, and the largest collection of mammals emphasizing the Great Plains region.
 Additional holdings include scientifically valuable collections of birds, reptiles, amphibians, fishes, butterflies and other insects, flowering plants, fossil plants, historical materials and archaeological and ethnological artifacts.
 Some of these materials are on exhibit, whereas the remainder are preserved for use in scientific research and educational activities.

 For museum hours and other information, call (785) 628-4286.

 Among popular attractions at FHSU are the many musical and dramatic productions, which are usually open to the public.
 Many are free and most are inexpensive to students, faculty, and the public.
 There are many musical organizations, some open to the public.
 The public is treated to frequent performances of University musical and theatrical groups.
-Community, state, national, and even international contributions have been made by the music and communication departments.
-Many faculty outside the two departments find opportunities to participate.
+Community, state, national, and even international contributions have been made by the Music and Theatre department.
+Many faculty outside the department find opportunities to participate.